decaf-dev/obsidian-dataloom/README.md

 ## Cell Types

 To edit a cell, just click on it.
 An textarea or menu will appear which will allow you to edit the cell's content.
 Make the necessary changes and then click outside the box or press enter to save the text.
-Notion-Like tables will automatically handle updating your markdown.

 ### Text Cell